How and when should I register for the Master's thesis?

 You will be given your grade after the oral defence.

-If you fail to submit your thesis at the second attempt
+If you do not submit your thesis in your second attempt

-If you fail to submit your Master’s thesis by the new deadline, you will be given the grade “F” again.
-This will count as another failed attempt to pass the exam.
+If you fail to submit your thesis before the new submission deadline, this will count as another failed attempt to pass the exam.
 Your third and final attempt to pass the exam will start automatically according to the same rules that apply to your second attempt to pass the exam.

 Special information about July